deadlyvipers/dojo_rules/introduction.md

 Hello dlarkin here.
-Best path is git real.
+Best path is git real. and Ruby